Questions? Call Us: (561) 237-5009

-Hepatitis B is an infection of the liver and is caused by a virus called the Hepatitis B Virus (HBV).
-Of the three different kind of Hepatitis virus (A,B and C) Hepatitis B is the one that is most likely spread by sexual activity.
+Hepatitis B is an inflammation of the liver and is caused by a virus called the Hepatitis B Virus (HBV).
+There are three different kind of Hepatitis each caused by a separate virus (A,B and C).
+Each type of Hepatitis is contracted through unprotected sex, contaminated needles or other causes.
+HBV is the one that is most likely spread by sexual activity.
 The Hepatitis B virus is passed on through semen, vaginal fluids, blood, and urine.

 Hepatitis B can lead to liver disorders like liver failure, liver cancer and even death.
 About 50,000 people get infected with Hepatitis B every year and there are about 1 million in the U.S. with chronic Hepatitis B.

-Hepatitis B often has no signs or symptoms.
-About half of the people who have Hepatitis B never have symptoms.
-Many people who are infected with Hepatitis B are not aware of it.
+Hepatitis B often has no signs or symptoms and many people who are infected with Hepatitis B are not aware of it.

-When symptoms develop it is usually between six weeks to six months after the infection and it can feel like flu like symptoms.
-You may extremely tired feel tired, have no appetite, vomit, have a headache, and feel itchy.
+If symptoms develop it is usually between six weeks to six months after the infection and can feel like flu symptoms including lack of appetite, vomiting, headache, and itchiness.

-In a later stage you can experience more severe abdominal pain, your urine can become dark and your stool can become pale-colored.
-Also jaundice can occur.
-This is a condition in which your skin and eyes can turn yellow.
+In a later stage symptoms may include more severe abdominal pain, dark urine, pale-colered stool or jaundice is a condition in which the skin and eyes can turn yellow.

 How do you get Hepatitis B?